-Figure 3.
-(A) Incorporation of [4-13C]-ALA into cofactors (e.g. Chl a) of PS1-110 of duckweed.
-The black dots indicate positions of 13C isotopes.
-(B) 13C photo-CIDNP MAS NMR spectra obtained under continuous illumination (red) of 4-ALA labeled PS1-110 particles of duckweed at magnetic field strength of 4.7 T (a), and 9.4 T (b).
-Spectra a' and b' depicted in black originate from the corresponding experiments obtained in the dark.
-(C) Zoomed view of 13C photo-CIDNP MAS NMR spectra of 4-ALA labeled PS1- particles of duckweed obtained at $4.7~\mathrm{T}$ (a) and $9.4~\mathrm{T}$ (b).
-Assigned signals are visualized by the dashed lines, emissive signals are colored in red.
+Figure 4.
+(A) 13C photo-CIDNP MAS NMR spectra of 4-ALA-labeled PS1-110 particles of duckweed obtained at 9.4 T under continuous illumination (a) and under nanosecond laser flashes with zero delay (b).
+Spectra (a', b') depicted in black originate from the corresponding experiments obtained in the dark.
+(B) Enlarged region of 13 C photo-CIDNP MAS NMR spectra of 4-ALA-labeled PS1-110 particles of duckweed obtained at 9.4 T under continuous illumination (a) and under nanosecond laser flashes with zero delay (b).
+Assigned signals are shown by the dashed lines, and emissive signals are in red.